Updated February 9, 2023

 - The date within which a claimant may file information to perfect a request for external review upon a finding that the request was not complete.

-The Federal agencies have stated that the extension of time for the above will last until the earlier of: (a) 1 year from the date the individual became eligible for the extension relief; or (b) 60 days after the announced end of the COVID-19 National Emergency.
+The Federal agencies have stated that the deadlines for the above are now subject to a deadline that ends as of the earlier of: (a) 1 year from the date the deadline would have occurred on or after March 1, 2020, absent the extension relief; or (b) 60 days after the announced end of the COVID-19 National Emergency Declaration.
 On the applicable date, the timeframes with periods that were extended will resume.
 In no case will the extension of time exceed 1 year.
+Please note that the Biden Administration has announced it intends to let the COVID-19 National Emergency Declaration end on May 11, 2023.
+If the COVID-19 National Emergency Declaration ends on May 11, 2023, as expected, the timeframes with periods that were extended will resume 60 days later (July 10, 2023).

-Since the duration of the extension of time is currently unknown, we strongly encourage you to comply with the timeframes set forth in any documents you receive from us so that you do not inadvertently exceed the time extension.
+So even though the enclosed document states that you must act within a certain period of time, the relief provided by the Federal agencies has actually extended the time period.
+Nonetheless, we strongly encourage you to comply with the timeframes set forth in the enclosed document so that you do not inadvertently exceed the time extension.